 My daughter was a year old then, and it worried me that she would be with me the day my very own Frankenstein's monster turned up.
 Before she was born it didn't concern me in the same way.
-Now I'm back permanently my anxiety has increased.
+Now that I'm back permanently, my anxiety has increased.
 In moments of worry I check the smoke alarm works, just in case.
 I weigh up the capabilities of his limited intelligence and attempt to fathom the depths of his hatred.
 I run though the possibilities of him coming into contact with us.

 Gradually, I calm myself because, as long I avoid certain districts, the chances are slim; there's no need to uproot my family.

 After my paranoia passes I'm aware that my concern represents something larger.
 The most vicious fights I've been in have been about status.
 That type of violence is the primitive root of patriarchy.
 There was an atavism at work where I was raised; a place that suffered at the decline of our industrial base and traditional roles.
 But it was fucked up even before those things disintegrated.
 The values I came into contact with were old and well established, despite being degraded and fragmented.

 Watered down versions of those values led my girlfriend's parents to pay private school fees for her brother but dump her in the local comprehensive.
 They led my mother to view men as economic stepping stones because the domestic was the only choice she ever really had.
 They are present in the million miserable ways "traditional" masculine logic can and does enforce its hierarchies.